The crappie is America’s second most popular freshwater game fish and their spawning season is one of the year’s best periods to target them.

 For one thing, temperatures in shallow water are higher and more stable during both day and night.

-Warmer, stable water temperatures are essential for the crappie spawn and almost always equal plenty of cover in the form of vegetation and structures such as:
+Warmer, stable water temperatures are essential for the crappie spawn and almost always equal plenty of cover in the form of vegetation and structure, such as:

 - lily pads